Automattic/wp-calypso/client/my-sites/patterns/README.md

 # Patterns

-Displays the Pattern Showcase, which resides on `/patterns`.
+Displays a showcase of WordPress.com patterns, which resides on `/patterns`.